By Blazin' Ace Apr. 20, 2017

 It’s been a few months since that day and I’ve been working up the nerve to bring our shared passion out in the open.
 I’ve brought up the legalisation debate at the dinner table and also dropped a few hints about my own fondness for a well-rolled doobie.
 Last week, I took a giant stride in the direction of Mission: Doobie with Daddy, when I discovered a kickass weed strainer among his things and asked him outright if he needed any weed to clean.
 He just grinned at me.

 I think we’re in the home stretch now.
-Today, on the holy occasion of 4/20, I plan to go home and finally say the line that I have been rehearsing in my head for months: Dad, let’s burn one down.
+Today, on Father’s Day, I plan to go home and finally say the line that I have been rehearsing in my head for months: Dad, let’s burn one down.